easolhq/easolhq.github.io/docs/reference/objects/product/index.md

 # product.url

-Returns the url for the product's page in the site
+Returns the url for the product's page on the site.

 # product.useful_info